Aflac Incorporated (NYSE:AFL) Shares Sold by State Board of Administration of Florida Retirement System

 Wall Street Analysts Forecast Growth

 Several equities analysts have recently issued reports on the stock.
-Morgan Stanley boosted their price target on shares of Aflac from $75.00 to $80.00 and gave the company an “equal weight” rating in a report on Wednesday, November 15th.
-Citigroup upped their price objective on shares of Aflac from $69.00 to $76.00 and gave the stock a “neutral” rating in a report on Wednesday, August 9th.
-Truist Financial upped their price objective on shares of Aflac from $70.00 to $80.00 and gave the stock a “hold” rating in a report on Thursday, August 3rd.
-Raymond James upped their price objective on shares of Aflac from $77.00 to $83.00 and gave the stock an “outperform” rating in a report on Tuesday, September 26th.
-Finally, JPMorgan Chase & Co. upped their price objective on shares of Aflac from $74.00 to $80.00 and gave the stock a “neutral” rating in a report on Thursday, November 2nd.
+StockNews.com assumed coverage on shares of Aflac in a report on Thursday, October 5th.
+They set a “hold” rating for the company.
+Jefferies Financial Group upped their price objective on shares of Aflac from $70.00 to $74.00 and gave the stock a “hold” rating in a report on Thursday, September 14th.
+Wells Fargo & Company upped their price objective on shares of Aflac from $71.00 to $78.00 and gave the stock an “equal weight” rating in a report on Tuesday, August 15th.
+Morgan Stanley upped their price objective on shares of Aflac from $75.00 to $80.00 and gave the stock an “equal weight” rating in a report on Wednesday, November 15th.
+Finally, Citigroup upped their price objective on shares of Aflac from $69.00 to $76.00 and gave the stock a “neutral” rating in a report on Wednesday, August 9th.
 Seven equities research analysts have rated the stock with a hold rating and two have given a buy rating to the company.
 According to data from MarketBeat.com, Aflac presently has an average rating of “Hold” and an average price target of $79.63.

 Insiders Place Their Bets